EveripediaNetwork/Everipedia/TechnicalWhitepaper110.md

 ## Introduction: The Everipedia Network

-The Everipedia Network is a decentralized encyclopedia database fully governed by token holders.
+The Everipedia Network (EPN) is a decentralized encyclopedia database fully governed by token holders.
 Token holders can approve edits, create network-wide rules that govern the encyclopedia, as well as buy and sell services for tokens on the network.
 This also means that tokens play a central role in the consensus protocol of finalizing data entry into the network.

 The Everipedia Network turns the non-profit knowledge industry into a knowledge economy where economic incentives can guide the creation of knowledge content.
-With the Everipedia Network one can connect directly to the world’s largest wiki database from any site.
+With the EPN one can connect directly to the world’s largest wiki database from any site.
 We imagine a future in which even non-programmers can create sites that utilize the Everipedia Network through something as simple as a Wordpress template.